 Last words of recommendation

-So which one will it be, or did none of the above fit perfectly into your life?
+Which brand works better for you in the Xiaomi vs. Segway battle?
+Which one will it be, or did none of the above fit perfectly into your life?

 Perhaps the new m365 version the Xiaomi pro might be more interesting?